Android Security Overview

 The truth is, that most don’t care about the security of unlocked Android phones that are sold world-wide.
 The OEMs, Google, Amazon doesn’t care.
 What’s cringe-worthy is, that the customers themselves don’t care until they’re victims of an attack.

 Google started to take security for Android seriously only after the bad reputation that followed post the Stagefright bug.
 According to security researchers, Google devices like Nexus and Pixel are on par with iOS’s security implementations, however comma the issue isn’t resolved since majority of the consumers continue to purchase the devices that have third party softwares installed to them, which brings us back to square one.
 Almost near it anyway.

 You might have heard about how sneaky MediaTek/BLU phones had behaved lately.

-BLU phones had become very popular on Amazon.com and was selling like hot cakes!
+BLU phones had become very popular on Amazon.com and were selling like hotcakes!

 After this information came to light, Google tried to counter it by implementing checks in its systems for ADUPS.
 MediaTek however, being the mischiefs that they are, tried to outwit Google by modifying their system’s software in order to dodge the security checks strategically set in place by them.

 Amazon was hence forced to pull off the BLU R1 HD – its bestselling unlocked phone, from the market because of the reasons mentioned above.